Kivo0/covid-misc/README.md

 The user can specify an arbitrary number of words to search for in the tweet data.

+plot_tweets.m - This MATLAB (Octave) script is just a generic script for plotting several words of interest from the matrix constructed by the previous program.
+Specifically, it is written to plot the relative frequency of each word.
+See file header for a longer description.

 Time Series data:
 Create_Matrix.py creates MATLAB matrices from "messy" time series data.
 See file header for full description.